ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-block-sender-lists-in-office-365.md

 ## Use Outlook Blocked Senders

-When only a small number of users are impacted, Outlook Blocked Senders should be used, because this will only impact mail being sent to them.
+When only a small number of users are impacted, that's when Outlook Blocked Senders should be used, because this will only impact mail being sent to them.

 > [!IMPORTANT]
 > If the unwanted messages are newsletters from a reputable and recognizable source, unsubscribing from the email is another option to stop the user from getting the emails in the future.